The Latest: Trump says Iran and Israel will have a phased-in ceasefire over 24 hours

 Secretary-General Antonio is publicly and privately “being supportive of any diplomatic efforts that can be restored,” the U.N. spokesman says.

-Asked about France and Russia who have offered to mediate in the U.S.-Israel-Iran conflict, spokesman Stephane Dujarric said there are also other countries: “We’ve seen Oman being very productive in that sense, and I think anyone that can help, should help.”
+Asked about France and Russia, who have offered to mediate in the U.S.-Israel-Iran conflict, spokesperson Stephane Dujarric said there are also other countries: “We’ve seen Oman being very productive in that sense, and I think anyone that can help, should help.”

 The secretary-general “has condemned every escalation in this conflict,” Dujarric told U.N. reporters Monday.